 Description

-These crispy oatmeal fig cookies are crumbly, buttery and full of nuts & seeds.
-You don’t even need to refrigerate the dough, so you can treat yourself in no time!
+These delicious and crispy oatmeal fig cookies are crumbly, buttery and full of good stuff.
+The dough doesn’t need to be refrigerated, so they can be out of your oven in 35 min!

 Ingredients